-While most people recover in 7 to 10 days, severe illness which can result in complications such as pneumonia can develop.
+While most people recover in 7 to 10 days, severe illness can develop.
 Some groups are at increased risk of influenza-related complications and hospitalization.

 Influenza A and B are the main influenza types that cause seasonal outbreaks in humans